 Inspecting via Google Search Console

 TSF prevents indexing of its sitemaps because they aren’t helpful landing pages for human visitors.
-So, when you inspect the sitemap via the URL inspector, Google Search Console will report that it’s not indexable, and in some cases even displays other errors.
+So, when you inspect the sitemap via the URL inspector, Google Search Console will report that it’s not indexable and perhaps some other errors.
 You can safely ignore these notices.

-At Google Search Console, in the sidebar menu, you’ll find a “Sitemaps” report under the “Index” tab.
+You’ll find a “Sitemaps” report under the “Index” tab in the sidebar menu at Google Search Console.
 There, you can submit, manage, and inspect your sitemaps properly.

 Using Core Sitemaps